I said that someday I would write about my village; well, these are the chronicles of my village.

 It was notoriously inconsistent .

-Production standards were pretty non-existent in Naivasha.
+Production standards were pretty non-existent in Naivasha where it was brewed.
 Potency depended on their mood there on any particular day.
 Depending on the day, you could either walk home or you could nearly die from taking the same quantity, but you took the gamble anyways.
 I’ll one day tell you of one Ninja that took the gamble and lost; he paid with his life.

 So my friend Cuuma was once invited to a house opening ceremony in the village having worked there as a labourer.
 The owner had not cut corners, there was food in plenty, a tent, and plastic seats.
 Most importantly, the feared and fabled ‘ageni a nairofi‘ or guests from Nairobi were also in attendance.